fajran/pidgin-status-plurk/README.markdown

 Description
 ===========

-This little script will listen your (saved) status in Pidgin.
-Once it detects a changes, it will take the new status and send it to your Plurk account.
+This little script will listen to your (saved) status in Pidgin.
+Once it detects a change, it will take the new status and send it to your Plurk account.

 Requirements
 ============